nasa/ow_simulator/ow_regolith/README.md

 #### Services

-- `ow_regolith/spawn_regolith_in_scoop` will spawn a single regolith model just above the tip of the scoop.
-Unlike when spawning is triggered by terrain modification, there will be no *fake force* applied to the model when this service is called.
+- `ow_regolith/spawn_regolith position reference_frame` will spawn a single
+regolith model at a `position` relative to `reference_frame`.
-- `ow_regolith/remove_all_regolith` will delete all regolith models from the Gazebo world.
+- `ow_regolith/remove_all_regolith` will delete all regolith particles from the Gazebo world.

-## Generating Custom Regolith Models
+## Generating Custom Regolith Particles

-This package contains the directory `rsdf` which has three files that assist in the creation of custom regolith models.
+This package contains the directory `rsdf` which has three files that assist in the creation of custom regolith particles.
 The files contain syntax used by Ruby Templating, which allows for the easy generation an SDF file similar to the default regolith model, `ball_icefrag_2cm`, that this package comes with.

 The following three files--`ball_icefrag.rsdf`, `ball_sand.rsdf`, and